prethink/Cs2Telegram/README.md

 - Administrators
 - View server status
 - View players on the server
+- View players info and actions *(Only for admins)
 - Send server command *(Only for admins)
 - Send server message *(Only for admins)